What is squamous cell carcinoma?

-Squamous cell carcinoma is one of the most common forms of skin cancer.
+Squamous cell carcinoma (SCC) is one of the most common forms of skin cancer.
 It can develop on parts of the body that get a lot of sun, such as the head, neck, face, hands and arms.
 Squamous cell carcinoma is not as dangerous as melanoma, but it can spread to other parts of the body if not treated.
 Every year, some people in Australia die from aggressive SCCs.

 An SCC can be quite an aggressive cancer if left untreated.
 If you ever notice a sore, scab or scaly patch of skin that doesn’t heal within 2 months, see a doctor.

 What are the symptoms of squamous cell carcinoma?

 The first sign of an SCC is usually a thickened, red, scaly spot that doesn’t heal.
 You are most likely to find an SCC on the back of your hands, forearms, legs, scalp, ears or lips.
 If it’s on your lips, it can look like a small ulcer or patch of scaly skin that doesn’t go away.

 - a crusted sore

 - a small ulcer or thickened scaly skin on the lips